uwcse440/web-cse440-wi19/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 #### Samples from Prior Offerings

 <div class="alert alert-warning" markdown="1">

-The request for more detail is a new part of this milestone, and does not appear in prior samples.
+The request for a second page of more detail regarding the proposed primary method was new in the Autumn 2017 offering.
+It does not appear in prior samples.

-Relative to prior plans, our goal in soliciting this additional detail is to:
+The goal in soliciting this additional detail is to:
 - Encourage you to work through more of the details.
-- Help improve those details through critique and peer feedback.
+- Help improve those details through critique and peer feedback prior to your initial design research.

 </div>

 Samples from prior offerings include: